Kingdom of Polonnaruwa: Demographics

-The Sinhalese accounted for the majority, and the Sinhalese language was the common language.
+The Sinhalese accounted for the majority, and the Sinhala language was the common language.
 Settlements from Cambodia are recorded, the Khmer settled in an area called Kambojavâsaĺa.
 The Khmer script was used to write Pali texts such as the Khmer script version of the Mahavamsa.

 Trade

-Most trade was carried out through the main seaports of the principality, Kalpitiya, Halaavatha (Chilaw) and Colombo.
+Most trade was carried out through the main seaports of the principality, Kalpitiya, Halavatha (Chilaw) and Colombo.

 Coinage

 The coins, which were mostly made of copper, were modelled after their ruler.
 While gold coins also existed within the kingdom and were used, they largely disappeared in the very last days of Parakramabahu I. This may have been due to an economic crisis caused by the burden.
-It is to be noted that the coinage of Polonnaruwa shows a great resemblance to that of RajaRaja I of the Chola kingdom.
-The Setu coins found in South India are also likely from the kingdom of Polonnaruwa, as the Chola or Pandya kingdoms had no reason to use these.
+The coinage of Polonnaruwa shows a great resemblance to that of RajaRaja I of the Chola kingdom.

 Trade with the Chinese dynasties was extensively high at the period, and coins belonging to the Song dynasty have been found throughout Polonnaruwa.

-Meanwhile, in its colonial territories in South India, the Kahapana currency was used.
+Meanwhile, in the Pandyan country, the Kahapana currency was used.

 Technology and structures

-The ancient Sinhalese civilization was technologically advanced.
-The irrigation technology of Polonnaruwa was much similar to the Anuradhapura period ones but was even more advanced.
+The ancient Sinhalese civilization was highly advanced in technology.
+While the irrigation systems of Polonnaruwa bore strong similarities to those of the Anuradhapura period, they represented a further stage of refinement and sophistication.